macewanCS/Nodepad--/spec/UserStories.md

 * As a library worker, I want to be able to report previous tickets as solved, in case I find the solution on my own.

-* As a library worker, I want to be able to see my previous tickets, so that I can edit it to add additional information if I need be.
+* As a library worker, I want to be able to see my previous tickets.

+* As a library worker, I want to be able to edit my previous tickets.

 * As a library worker, I want to be able to see other technical tickets from my branch, so that I’m aware of issues that have already been reported.